Azure-Samples/azure-python-labs/README.md

 # Azure Python Labs

-A collection of labs demonstrating how build Python applications with Azure and Visual Studio Code.
+A collection of labs demonstrating how to build Python applications with Azure and Visual Studio Code.

 ## Containerize a Django application using Visual Studio Code